USS Camp

 USS Camp (DE-251) was an Edsall-class destroyer escort built for the U.S. Navy during World War II.
-She served in the Atlantic Ocean the Pacific Ocean and provided destroyer escort protection against submarine and air attack for Navy vessels and convoys.
+She served in the Atlantic Ocean and in the Pacific Ocean by providing destroyer escort protection against submarine and air attack for Navy vessels and convoys.

 Namesake

 Jack Hill Camp was born on 27 August 1916 in Jennings, Louisiana.
 He enlisted in the United States Naval Reserve on 20 January 1941 and was appointed a naval aviator on 29 December 1941.
 Attached to Patrol Squadron 44, Ensign Camp was killed in action 7 June 1942 during the Battle of Midway.

 Construction and commissioning

 Camp was launched 16 April 1943 by Brown Shipbuilding Co., Houston, Texas; sponsored by Mrs. O. H. Camp; commissioned 16 September 1943 and reported to the United States Atlantic Fleet.

 World War II North Atlantic operations

 After duty as school ship for pre-commissioning crews for other escort vessels, Camp cleared Norfolk, Virginia, 14 December 1943, escorting a convoy bound for Casablanca with men and supplies for the operations in Italy.
 Camp returned to Norfolk 24 January 1944 to begin a year and a half of convoy escort operations from New York to ports of the United Kingdom, guarding convoys whose ships brought troops and mountains of equipment and supplies for the buildup and support of the assault on the European continent.

 Fighting the foul weather common in the North Atlantic, Camp's alertness against submarine attack and diligence were rewarded by no losses in any of the convoys she accompanied.
 A collision with the tanker Chrysler's Field off the south coast of Ireland on 16 November 1944, in which one of Camp's crew members was killed, required a repair period during which Camp received a new bow and acquired 5" guns; otherwise her escort duty was uninterrupted until 19 June 1945.